leschultz/materials_application_domain_machine_learning/README.md

 ## Acknowledgments

 * The Computational Materials Group (CMG) at the University of Wisconsin - Madison
-* Dr. Dane Morgan for computational material science guidence
+* Professor Dane Morgan for computational material science guidence